 US rail freight volumes

-In the next part, we’ll take a closer look at Norfolk Southern’s (NSC) shipments.
+In the coming part, we’ll discuss Norfolk Southern’s (NSC) freight volumes.